Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Saturday 12th October 2019

 The Refai mosque covers an area of about 6500sq. meters of which 1767 meters are enclosed for devotional purposes and the rest is occupied by shrines.

-The mosque is lit with pierced brass arabesque chandeliers together with glass enameled lamps especially made for purpose.
-On the west side is the tomb of king Fouad and near it the tomb of his mother Ferial who died in 1903.
-To the north side are the tomb of Aly Gamal El Din , son of Ismail, who died in 1883 and the tomb of Ibrahim Helmy , son of Ismail who died in 1926.
+The mosque is lit with pierced brass arabesque chandeliers together with glass-enameled lamps especially made for the purpose.
+On the west side is the tomb of King Fouad and near it is the tomb of his mother Ferial who died in 1903.
+To the north side is the tomb of Aly Gamal El-Din, son of Ismail, who died in 1883, and the tomb of Ibrahim Helmy, son of Ismail who died in 1926.
 To the south there are two tombs, one for Khushar hanem and the second for the Khedive Ismail who died in 1895, an adjacent building contains the tombs of Hussein Kamel who died in 1971 and that of fine marble the floors are covered with rich carpets and magnificent chandeliers adorn the ceilings.